m50d/m50d.github.com/_posts/2018-09-11-streaming-console-game.md

 (unfortunately it seems like we have to repeat the `tick + 1`, as there's no variant of `unfold` that uses the emitted value as the next input).

 Then we can examine and test the `ticks` stream alone.
-That said, we do want to combine it with the input stream for use - let's form a merged stream of `Left`s and `Right`s:
+That said, we do want to combine it with the input stream for use - let's form a merged stream of `Left`s and `Right`s (I'm surprised the `merge` functions don't do this wrapping for us):

 ````scala
 val inputAndTicks = inputHandling map Left.apply mergeHaltL (ticks map Right.apply)